Statistical Tests

 • The results of the test

-• A conclusion about the test (whether the hypothesis is incorrect, or if the test is inconclusive).
+• A conclusion about the test (whether the tested hypothesis is incorrect, or if the test is inconclusive).

-Kolmogrov-Smirnov test (two-sample)
+Kolmogorov-Smirnov test (two-sample)

 ../_images/2-sample-ks.png